skx/golang-metrics/README.md

 ## Configuration

-There is only one thing you need to configure, which is the address of the host to submit your metrics to.
+There is only one thing you _need_ to configure, the address of the host to submit your metrics to.
 The environmental variable `METRICS` will be used for that purpose.